Do you have any knowledge of Bagshot families?

 This is one several pages provided as a vehicle for posting questions related to Bagshot people and families that other readers might be able to answer.
 The index to these is here.
 Please scroll down to the message pad to ask a question or provide an answer.

-If you are seeking genealogical information about your ancestors then look at the page entitled "looking for your roots" where I tell you where the old church records are archived, and offer some further suggestions and information sources to help your search.
+If you are seeking genealogical information about your ancestors then look at the page entitled "Tracing Your Family Tree" where I tell you where the old church records are archived, and offer some further suggestions and information sources to help your search.
 I am not able to provide any information from such old records or to conduct research on your behalf.

 I have another page for general questions about Bagshot.